Integrate Postman Vault with HashiCorp Vault

 Select Set Up HashiCorp.

 Postman Team and Super Admins can edit the HashiCorp Vault integration later.
-Select Settings, then select Edit details next to HashiCorp Vault.
+Select Settings, then select Edit details next to HashiCorp Vault from the Settings tab.

 After a Postman Admin creates the integration, you must authorize Postman to access and retrieve secrets from HashiCorp Vault.